mcrocco/configure-ad/README.md

 <img src="https://i.imgur.com/5QIqSfa.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Before creating non-administrative users in Active Directory, we need to allow non-administrative users to log in to Client-1.
-To do this, log in to the virtual machine as jane_admin since it is the administrative account, and open system properties.
+To do this, log in to the virtual machine as jane_admin since it is the administrative account and open system properties.
 Select Remote Desktop and then 'Select users that can remotely access this PC".
 Add Domain Users to this and select "OK", since domain users are a domain for every user that is created under Active Directory.
 </p>
 <br />